michaelrockson/michaelrockson/README.md

 ## Get In Touch

-I'm always interested in opportunities to build scalable software and business applications that create measurable value for businesses and the people who use them.
+I'm open to opportunities where I can contribute to building software that improves how businesses operate and deliver value.
+If you're working on a product or system that needs reliable web or backend development, feel free to reach out.

 📧 **[coffiecodes@gmail.com](mailto:coffiecodes@gmail.com)**